TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/philosophy_directions.rst

 Why is Transcrypt written in Python and not in JavaScript
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Transcrypt departs from the Python side of things.
 It is not JavaScript approaching the Python world, but Python approaching the JavaScript world.
-What enabled this approach, is that the notion of compiling it on the fly in the browser was rejected from the start.
+What enabled this approach, is that the notion of compiling on the fly in the browser was rejected from the start.
 While this would have enabled things like 'exec' and 'eval' and would have made the compilation process fully transparent, compiling a piece of interpreted code on the fly will always stand in the way of performance.
-And any compromise on that was judged to be lethal for accepting Transcrypt as a serious win-win alternative for JavaScript in a world where download size and page-load speed are crucial factors.
+And any compromise with regard to performance was judged to be lethal for accepting Transcrypt as a serious win-win alternative for JavaScript in a world where download size and page-load speed are crucial factors.

 Syntactically speaking, Python isn't as simple as it may seem.
 Using indentation to indicate blocks has a profoundly positive effect upon the readability of the language, but also creates parsing anomalies.
 The flexibility with regard to formal and actual function parameters makes parsing even more complex.
 Developing Transcrypt in Python makes available the original, rock-solid Python parser to do the job fast and concise.
 And since Transcrypt and Python use the same parser, Python can never syntactically develop into a direction that Transcrypt couldn't follow.
 To JavaScript developers having '__new__ ()' instead of 'new' may well indeed be new, to Python developers it's just another function call.
 Given the turmoil created by getting rid of Python's 'print' statement in favour of 'print ()' it wouldn't be wise to introduce another unnecessary syntactic anomaly.
 Even a __pragma__ syntactically (but not semantically) is just another function call.
 This approach also facilitates reuse of the existing concise documentation on Python's syntax.
 Transcrypt syntax == Python syntax.
 Period.